• Skip to primary navigation

 baked sugar cookies on a table

-I hope you love these sugar cookies.
+I hope you love these cut-out sugar cookies.
 If you make it, be sure to leave a comment and a rating so I know how you liked it.
 Happy Baking!

 Print